Integrate LDAP User Management with Oracle Linux Automation Manager

 Open the LDAP Settings

-2. At the bottom of the navigation menu is the Settings menu item.
+1. Click Settings at the bottom of the navigation menu to display the Settings page.

 olam2-settings-page

-The Settings page gives access to alternative Authentication settings we'll use to configure access to the IPA Server.
+This page gives access to alternative Authentication settings you'll use to configure access to the LDAP server.

 Clicking this link displays the Default LDAP server configuration page.
 Beyond the default LDAP server, Oracle Linux Automation Manager allows configuring five additional LDAP sources.